I am a

 Experience Bank

-Get feedback on how different Strength athletes respond to your program and compare the results with other strength programs.
-Level, gender, age, body weight, height, lean body mass and dominant muscle fiber type are variables that affect the results.
+Get feedback on how different strength athletes respond to your program and compare the results with other strength programs.
+Strength level, gender, age, body weight, height, lean body mass and dominant muscle fiber type are variables that affect the results.
 For example, advanced lifters that are closer to their genetic limit will most likely respond with less magnitude compared to novice lifters.

 Autoregulation

 Autoregulation automatically regulates the training load for an exercise and muscle group.
-It allows the individual athlete to train with lighter loads on days with high fatigue, and with higher loads on days with low fatigue when he or she feel strong and recovered.
-Autoregulation automatically individualizes the load progression based on your current shape, and degree of readiness.
+It allows an individual athlete to train with lighter loads on days with high fatigue, and with higher loads on days with low fatigue when they feel strong and recovered.
+Autoregulation automatically individualises the load progression based on your current shape, and degree of readiness.

 The Calendar Builder

-Build strength training programs in the Calendar builder.
-Drag and drop exercises and create different sessions with desired reps, reps to fauilure, load, method, tempo amd rest period.
-Then drag and drop the sessions into the calendar.
+Build strength-training programs in the Calendar Builder.
+Drag and drop exercises and create different sessions with desired reps, reps to failure, load, method, tempo and rest period.
+Then drag and drop the sessions into the Calendar.
 Create a desired split routine and choose the length of the program.

 The Progression Builder

-The next step is creating a progressive overload strategy in the Progression builder.
-Progressive overload is a crucial concept and requires a gradual increase in volume (set x reps), intensity (intensy of effort or intensity of load) and/or frequency (sessions per body part per week) over time, in order to increase strength performance.
-Edit further desired tempo, rest period and insert methods like straight-, super-, pre-exhaust-, giant-, drop- and pyramid set.
+The next step is creating a progressive overload strategy in the Progression Builder.
+Progressive overload is a crucial concept and requires a gradual increase in volume (set x reps), intensity (intensity of effort or intensity of load) and/or frequency (sessions per body part per week) over time, in order to increase strength performance.
+Edit further desired tempo, rest period and insert methods like straight-, super-, pre-exhaust-, giant-, drop- and pyramid-set.

-Your goal as a Program designer is to design a program that allows for the greatest increase in 1 RM in the test exercises.
+Your goal as a Program Designer is to design a program that allows for the greatest increase in 1 RM in the test exercises.
 The only mandatory rule is to choose a test exercise (or several) that are executed in the first (pretest) and last week (posttest) of the program.
-The test AMRAP set (as many reps as possible) will calculate the individual Strength athlete’s one repetition maximum kg value (1 RM) and is used to find the lifters level using the Strength standards.
-The pre- and post- 1 RM kg values are then used to determine the individual lifters result or percentage increase.
-The Strength athlete’s results are stored in your Experience bank.
+The test AMRAP set (as many reps as possible) will calculate the individual strength athlete’s one repetition maximum kg value (1 RM) and is used to find the lifter’s level using the Strength Standards.
+The pre- and post- 1 RM kg values are then used to determine the individual lifters result or percentage 1 RM increase.
+The strength athlete’s results are stored in your Experience Bank.

 Insert some light sessions or deload weeks every now and then to ensure proper fatigue management, recovery and adoption, which is especially important before the final one repetition maximum (1 RM) test in the final week.

-Publish the program and make it available for the Strength athletes.
+Publish the program and make it available for Strength athletes.

 Published Programs

-The published programs table shows an overview of all of your published programs, and variables like the program name, published date, number of completions, category and training split.
+The published programs table shows an overview of all of your published programs, and variables like the program name, published date, number of completions, category, test exercise(s) and training split.

 Experience Bank